Aqueous20/Tropical-Treasures/README.md

 added html structure to the related products component styled the html structure for the related products component mounted the related products component

+august 12,2025
+added the logic for the cart and add cart button add to cart function was created remove from cart function was created